sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 #### machine learning algorithms with high variance:

 - decision tree
-- K-nearest neighbours
+- K-nearest neighbors

-in general variance shows us how much our model is dependent to our dataset!
+in general, variance shows us how much our model is dependent on our dataset!

-in the following image you can see the impact of bias and variance in machine learning model:
+in the following image you can see the impact of bias and variance in the machine learning model:

 ![](./images/bias-and-variance-in-machine-learning4.png)
 ## Bias and Variance Trade-Off
-the best and ideal model has low bias and low variance but it can not be acheived and is not possible practically! low-bias and high-variance leads to overfitting, high-bias and low-variance leads to underfitting! so it is required to make a balance between bias and variance errors, and this balance between the bias error and variance error is known as the Bias-Variance trade-off. in simple words bias and variance are related to each other and we can not reduce both of them simultanously!
+the best and ideal model has low bias and low variance but it can not be achieved and is not possible practically! low-bias and high-variance lead to overfitting, high-bias, and low-variance lead to underfitting! so it is required to make a balance between bias and variance errors, and this balance between the bias error and variance error is known as the Bias-Variance trade-off. in simple words, bias and variance are related to each other and we can not reduce both of them simultaneously!

 ![](./images/bias-and-variance-in-machine-learning6.png)